tzhovtyi/fishing-the-game/README.md

 ## How to play
 The fish is controlled with the mouse.
 You need to catch corn falling into the water to score points.
 The main and only danger of the game is the fisherman.
 Once on his hook, you lose.
 As you gain points, your fish evolves.
 50 points are considered a victory in the game, after which you can continue playing with any fish of your choice.
-After finishing the game, you can save your score on the leaderboard, all the other players will be able to see it.
+After finishing the game, you can save your score on the leaderboard, all the other players will be able to see it (if, of course, you scored enough points to get into the top of the players).
+For the first game, I recommended that you set the difficulty to easy, otherwise you will get caught in a matter of seconds.

 ## About creation
 All textures in the game were hand-drawn in watercolor on paper.